webpack-contrib/json5-loader/README.md

 You can use the loader either:

-- by configuring the `json5-loader` in the `module.loaders` object of the webpack configuration, or
+- by configuring the `json5-loader` in the `module.rules` object of the webpack configuration, or
 - by directly using the `json5-loader!` prefix to the require statement.

 Suppose we have the following `json5` file: